JHRobotics/simd95/README.md

 And reboot a system.
 Don't run program directly, it must be run from real mode before memory manager is loaded (!).

-(You can download binary in releases)
+You can download `simd95.com` in releases: https://github.com/JHRobotics/simd95/releases

 ## Behaviour
 DOS and Windows 95 doesn't support SSE instruction set, so this program will turn on SSE and AVX and these instructions will be exposed to user programs.